JrVerbiest/Gait-Stride-Length-Estimation-Embedded-Machine-Learning/README.md

 <span style="color:red">**!!IMPORTANT!!** This repo is **under construction** and will be updated regularly.</span>.

 This repo  contains a collection of (template) Jupyter Notebooks and Python scripts.
 It is related to the project Machine Learning at the Extreme Edge ([ML@E2dge](https://mlate2dge.github.io)).

-Machine Learning at the Extreme Edge (ML@E2dge) looks at how we can apply machine learning in the development of accurate, energy-efficient, and intelligent (wireless) (battery-powered) devices.
+The project Machine Learning at the Extreme Edge (ML@E2dge) looks at how we can apply machine learning in the development of accurate, energy-efficient, and intelligent (wireless) (battery-powered) devices.
+The primary focus in the project lies on the machine learning part, the design of a regression model, given a healthcare case study (Gait Stride Length Estimation) as the backbone.

 ## Gait Stride Length Estimation